 Treatment of ringworm is anti-fungal medications such as Itraconazole and Griseofulvin or lime sulfur shampoos and dips.

 Some cats can develop hypersensitivity to insect bites, mosquitoes are the most common culprit, but any biting or stinging insect can produce a hypersensitivity.
+As your cat scratches the ear can become further damaged exposing the underlying layers to bacteria.

 Common symptoms of insect bite hypersensitivity include: